5 expert creator tips and tricks for Black Friday and Cyber Monday

-This year, though, Reuven is trying out a different Black Friday and Cyber Monday promotion-- bundles.
+In 2020, though, Reuven tried out a different Black Friday and Cyber Monday promotion-- bundles.

 "I'm going to try something different this year: I'm moving toward creating bundles of my courses, rather than selling individual courses.
 So instead of 5 different intro Python classes, I'll sell them as an intro bundle.

 This is a bit risky, in that it means I won't be selling everything at a massive discount, but rather just a handful of my products.
 I'm hoping that it'll mean that fewer people buy more expensive products."

 Price bundling involves selling multiple products as one package at a single price.
 Bundles are usually sold at a lower price than if each product was purchased on its own.

 Bundles are a great way to boost your average order value without offering a coupon code or sitewide discount.